paulasilvatech/Code-AI-Dev/docs/complete_workshop_guide.md

 #### 🚨 Understanding the Vulnerability

-**💬 Ask Copilot Chat:**
+**Ask Copilot Chat:**
 ```
-🔍 Analyze this code for security vulnerabilities:
+Analyze this code for security vulnerabilities:
 [paste your code here]

 Focus on: